Relief at Last: Final Carbon Tax Rebate to be Delivered by December 31st!

 Right now, there is no way for businesses to recover carbon tax paid on fuel inventory held on April 1, 2025.
 It’s unfair that government can reclaim carbon tax using existing forms, but businesses can’t recover what they already paid.
 CFIB is actively pushing for a fix.

-If you are in this situation, please call a CFIB Business Advisor at 1-833-568-2342 to share the amount of carbon tax inventory you should receive.
+If you are in this situation, please call a CFIB Business Advisor at 1-833-568-2342 to share the amount of carbon tax inventory you had or rebate you could receive.

 What is the carbon tax and how does it affect my business?